argenkiwi/argenkiwi.github.io/source/_posts/Interactors-with-Retrofit-and-RxJava.md

 }
 ```

-`MainPresenter` can now communicate with `MainView` and `GetNewsInteractor`.
+At this stage, `MainPresenter` can communicate with `MainView` and `GetNewsInteractor`.
 In an upcoming example I will explain how I apply _Test Driven Development (TDD)_ to define the behavior of the `MainPresenter` while I write a full set of Unit Tests for it.